mdn/content/files/en-us/web/api/workerglobalscope/performance/index.md

 {{APIRef("Performance API")}}

-The **`performance`** property of the {{domxref("WorkerGlobalScope")}} interface returns a {{domxref("Performance")}} object, which can be used to gather performance information about the context it is called in worker.
+The **`performance`** property of the {{domxref("WorkerGlobalScope")}} interface returns a {{domxref("Performance")}} object, which can be used to gather performance information about code running in the worker's scope.

 Performance entries are per context.
-If you create a mark on the main thread (or other worker), you cannot see it in a worker thread, and vice versa.
+If you create a mark on a worker thread, you will not see it in the main thread or any other workers.

 ## Value